LinuxForHealth/connect-r-and-d/container-support/openshift/README.md

 LFH provides command line scripts to support provisioning LFH applications and services on [Open Shift](https://www.openshift.com/).

 LFH supports two installation options.
-The first is a "quick-start" script which leverages the [oc](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) cli and it's "reasonable" defaults.
+The first is a "quick-start" script which leverages the [oc](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) cli and its "reasonable" defaults.
-The second option is configuration based, and supports customizations.
+The second option is configuration-based, and supports customizations.
 This second option is in active development and will be delivered in a future release.

 ## Pre-requisites